archfirst/joinjs/README.md

 #### mapOne(resultSet, maps, mapId, columnPrefix, isRequired)

 This is a convenience method that maps a resultSet to a single object.
+It is used when your select query is expected to return only one result (e.g. `SELECT * FROM table WHERE id = 1234`).

 - `resultSet {Array}` - an array of database results
 - `maps {Array}` - an array of result maps
-- `mapId {String}` - mapId of the top-level objects in the resultSet
+- `mapId {String}` - mapId of the top-level object in the resultSet
 - `columnPrefix {String} (optional)` - prefix that should be applied to the column names of the top-level objects
 - `isRequired {boolean} (optional)` - is it required to have a mapped object as a return value?
 Default is `true`.